Dubai: How Imran Khan inspired this Kerala-born cricketer to dream of World Cup hundred

 No job

-Losing his place in the UAE team did make a significant impact on his life as Rizwan lost his Emirates Cricket Board contract.
+Losing his place in the UAE team did have a significant impact on his life as Rizwan lost his Emirates Cricket Board contract.

 “It has been challenging and tough for sure to be not in the team.
 The family support has been crucial.
 Now I am back in the ODI team.
 But even when I was not in the team, I continued to work hard and score runs,” he said.